lintool/non-blind-review/README.md

 The SPC members examine all papers and make adjustments to combat implicit bias:

 + Based on the diversity, inclusivity, implicit bias, etc. training they have received.
-+ Based on the accumulated evidence on effective strategies to handle diversity, inclusivity, implicit bias, etc. issues.
++ Based on prior evidence and empirically validated strategies (by other researchers) to handle diversity, inclusivity, implicit bias, etc. issues.
 This means the techniques will be refined and improved over time.

 In other words, we empower the SPC members (or PC chairs, etc.) to _override_ reviews based on their training and judgment.
-Or even stronger: we _expect_ the SPC members to correct for implicit and hold them accountable.
+Or even stronger: we _expect_ the SPC members to correct for implicit bias and hold them accountable.

 Let's, for the sake of concreteness, assume that the SPC uses the "checklist approach" (although there are other effective techniques as well).
 The checklist approach attempts to make explicit the decision-making process so as to ensure that decisions are made equitably (for whatever definition of equity the community decides to adopt).